gro58/FormulaApplet-H5P/README.md

 # FormulaApplet-H5P
 * lets you create math or physics exercises on CMS with H5P plugins (WordPress, Drupal, Moodle,...).
+* see [examples](https://www.formelapplet.de) at www.formelapplet.de
 * You can provide an expression as solution, and FormulaApplet checks if your solution is right or wrong.
 * **Algebraic equivalent** solutions are also accepted.
 * FormulaApplet is able to deal with **physical units**.